On Distinct Angles in the Plane: Proof of Theorem

 R1: The segments $pq$ and $ts$ are symmetric relative to some line.
 Furthermore, $\gamma_{pqst}$ is the union of this line and the circle containing the four points $p,q,s,t$ and corresponding to a special value of the angle, unless also $p-q=s-t$.
 In the latter case, $\gamma_{pqst}$ is quadratic and reducible as the union of two mutually perpendicular lines.
 See Figure \ref{f:R1}.

 R2: Points $q,s$ (or $p,t$) are symmetric relative to the line $pt$ (respectively $qs$).
 The latter line yields one irreducible component of $\gamma_{pqst}$.
 The other component is either a circle centred on the above line or the line $qs$ (respectively $pt$) if $pt$, $qs$ are diagonals of a rhombus.
+In both cases the points $q,s$ belong to the latter component.
 See Figure \ref{f:R2}. \end{restatable}

 We present the proof of Lemma \ref{l:reducible} in a separate section along with the proof of the next lemma, which bounds multiplicity of the curves $\gamma_{pqst}$.
 Indeed, there are altogether eight real parameters, coming from $\{(p,q), (s,t)\}$, but the family of polynomial coefficients arising after rearranging equation \eqref{e:curves} is easily seen to lie in a seven-dimensional projective space, as there are only two linearly independent coefficients over the four third degree monomials.
 Thus generically a one-dimensional family in the $(p,q), (s,t)$ space would yield the same curve $\gamma_{pqst}$.